Chayanika-Devi/Chayanika-devi.github.io/projects/Final project.md

   - HTML
   - CSS

-The goal of this project is to design and develop a simple online tea store using HTML and CSS.
-The website will showcase different varieties of tea, their benefits, and an option for users to explore product details.
-This project will focus on html webpage design, responsiveness, and user-friendly navigation.
+For this project, I aim to design and develop a simple yet visually appealing online tea store using HTML and CSS.
+The website will serve as a platform to showcase different varieties of tea, highlighting their unique flavors and health benefits.
+It will feature an intuitive and user-friendly interface that allows visitors to explore product details effortlessly.
+The focus will be on creating a well-structured static website with a clean layout, engaging visuals, and smooth navigation.
+To ensure accessibility across all devices, I will implement responsive design principles, making the website adaptable for desktops, tablets, and mobile screens.
+By combining structured HTML content with elegant CSS styling, the goal is to deliver a seamless browsing experience that enhances user engagement and interest in the tea offerings.

-3. Objectives:
-Create a visually appealing and well-structured static website.

-Implement HTML for structuring content and CSS for styling.

-Ensure the website is responsive for desktops, tablets, and mobile devices.

-Provide a seamless navigation experience for users.

-You can learn more at the [UH Micromouse News Announcement](https://manoa.hawaii.edu/news/article.php?aId=2857).